How to calculate inventory turnover ratio

 Inventory turnover (also known as stock turnover) measures how well a business manages its inventory to meet demand.
 It can help improve decision-making regarding pricing, manufacturing, marketing and purchasing.

-What is inventory turnover ratio?
+What is the inventory turnover ratio?

-Inventory turnover ratio (also known as stock turn) is an accounting and inventory management KPI used to measure how often stock is sold (used or replaced) within a fixed period, relative to its costs of goods sold (COGS).
+Inventory turnover ratio (also known as stock turnover ratio) is an accounting and inventory management KPI used to measure how often stock is sold (used or replaced) within a fixed period, relative to its costs of goods sold (COGS).
 You can use the formula to calculate how many days it will take to sell the inventory you hold.

 It is often used to measure the efficiency of warehouse or stock control processes to meet demand.
-The inventory turnover ratio the ratio of the cost of goods sold to the average stock held.
+The inventory turnover ratio is the ratio of the cost of goods sold to the average stock held.

 How do I calculate inventory turnover ratio?